Xiaotian13/xiaotian13.github.io/docs/life/jobji/BQ.md

 let me stop here if you have any question

 Then let's talk about the professional experience.
-At April this year, I joined a school project that was held by UChicago and DRW holdings, and it's mainly about trading volumes prediction.
+At April this year, I joined a **school project** that was held by UChicago and DRW holdings, and it's mainly about trading volumes prediction.
 In that case, as one of the math major student in the group, I designed  a mechanism of outliers' regularization to  improve prediction, and I also take responsibility of 80% coding work.
 This project lasted for two months.

+**Course**:

+- future spread trading, stop loss; cointegration, bid and ask prices
+- quantile trading, price to earnings, return on investment
+- carry trade, An FX carry strategy borrows in a (low-interest-rate) currency and lends in another currency (with high interest rates).
+This is typically arranged via a cross-currency swap    because the portfolio is "carrying" risk
+- high frequency trading, mid price; If the trade price equals the best bid, mark as seller-initiated, If the trade price equals the best offer, mark as buyer-initiated; trade flow, regress on return
+- CAPM

-Speaking of internship, I have a four month internship of investment assistant at spectrum investments.
+Speaking of **internship**, I have a four month internship of investment assistant at spectrum investments.
 It's a small fund, so I get to directly work with the boss.
 In that experience, I mainly did two things.
 The first one is I constructed a CTA trading strategy, I inplemented and backtested the strategy on Chinese future market.
 I also used my math knowledge to optimize the parameters, thus improved the performance.
 The second thing is I introduced and built the pipeline of generating daily products for sale and also for internal usage, which is highly efficient compared to before.
 I got appraised a lot for doing this.
 In my undergraduate, I have done for more than three school projects, and I only listed related one here, which is about interest rate prediction.

 let me stop